(Scroll below to download the card template in memory of someone you love)

 I have one more surprise.

 Almost immediately after losing Caleb, I knew random strangers were going to ask us if we had kids.
 It is a seemingly innocent question, yet one that twists the knife for people like us.
 "Do I tell them about Caleb?
 Do I not?
 Will it be awkward?
 I don't have time to explain."
 All of these thoughts went through my head, so I decided we needed a better solution.
 I knew I would feel awful if I denied Caleb, but I didn't want to explain it to anyone either.
 I'm normally extremely extroverted but I absolutely dreaded and even avoided meeting new people.
 Caleb was here and he will always be my favorite person in the world, but I couldn't tell anyone that without having an extremely personal, drawn out conversation where we both left feeling awkward.
 I knew I had to change this so I came up with a new solution.
 Now we tell anyone who asks, "Yes, a forever 2-year-old son in heaven, Caleb.
-Please don't be sorry you asked because he is an awesome little boy who made this world a better place, and is STILL making this imperfect earthly life kinder.
+Please don't be sorry you asked because he is an incredible little boy who made this world a better place, and is STILL making this imperfect Earthly life kinder.
 People tell us that they are more patient with their kids because of him and that he made them realize how they shouldn't take life for granted.
 We call this "The Caleb Effect."
 Then we hand them this business card-sized message and all of the awkwardness disappears:

 I know this can help so many people out there, so if you want to make a card for your child, or anyone who isn't here by your side physically anymore, it would honor Caleb greatly and would make me feel an inkling of purpose, too.

 Once you have your card the way you want it, you can send it to any print shop to create the cards.
 I would love to hear how you are using your cards and if they are making daily interactions easier.
-I heard someone say they have two kids on earth and one with wings, so I named these "One With Wings."
+I heard someone say they have two kids on Earth and one with wings, so I named these "One With Wings."